rhisfiberart/rhisfiberart.github.io/portfolio.md

       </div>
       <div class="portfolio-info">
         <h2 class="portfolio-title">Connecting Thread</h2>
-        <p class="portfolio-desc">A handwoven cotton tapestry, eco printed with pecan leaves, all connected with handspun silk switching dyed with locally grown madder root.
+        <p class="portfolio-desc">A handwoven cotton tapestry, eco printed with pecan leaves, all connected with hand spun silk stitching dyed with locally grown madder root.
 The red thread of life wraps and connects the prints the way it connects us all.</p>
         <p class="portfolio-price">$200</p>
       </div>
     </article>